'Grey Galaxies' as an endpoint of the Kerr-AdS superradiant instability

 Within the microcanonical ensemble, we maximize the entropy of our system.
 The thermodynamical relation

 helps us understand the nature of this maximum.
 Let us first imagine that all of the system's energy and angular momentum is in the black hole, and none of it is in the gas.
 Now let this black hole emit some energy and angular momentum to the gas.
-Let the change in the black hole energy and angular momentum by $\Delta E$ and $\Delta J$.
+Let the change in the black hole energy and angular momentum, respectively, be denoted by $\Delta E$ and $\Delta J$.
 Note that $\Delta E$ and $\Delta J$ are both negative. ($|\Delta E|$ and $|\Delta J|>0$ are the energy and angular momentum gained by the gas).
 Applying the unitarity bound to the gas, we conclude that